dimodi/project-templates/README.md

 * https://github.com/dotnet/aspnetcore/tree/main/src/ProjectTemplates
 * https://github.com/sayedihashimi/template-sample

-Prepare for reading incomplete and unofficial documentation, and a lot of trial and error.
+Prepare for reading incomplete and unofficial documentation, and achieving your goals by trial and error.

 ## License